UPES B.Tech Admissions 2025

 Scalar Quantity

-A quantity which has magnitude but no direction is called scalar quantity (or scalar), e.g., mass, volume, density, speed etc. A scalar quantity is represented by a real number along with a suitable unit.
+A quantity that has magnitude but no direction is called a scalar quantity (or scalar), e.g., mass, volume, density, speed, etc. A scalar quantity is represented by a real number along with a suitable unit.

 Vector Quantity

-A quantity which has magnitude as well as a direction in space and follows the triangle law of addition is called a vector quantity, e.g., velocity, force, displacement etc.
+A quantity that has magnitude as well as a direction in space and follows the triangle law of addition is called a vector quantity, e.g., velocity, force, displacement, etc.

 In this text, we denote vectors by boldface letters, such as a or .